AdityaXChaudhary/Umeed-Inspiring-India/README.md

 Welcome to **Umeed - Inspiring India**!
 This project is dedicated to fostering hope, inspiration, and positive change across India.
 Whether you're an educator, community leader, volunteer, student, or changemaker, Umeed provides a platform and resources to create impact and share stories of transformation.
+It is a student project under IBM SkillsBuild + CSRBOX

 ---